India: Reliance exits cash & carry biz

 After talking to potential international partners, Reliance Retail decided to foray into cash & carry trading on its own with 15 locations, mostly tier-II centers like Jalandhar, Ludhiana, Rajkot and Salem, identified as initial destinations for the venture.

 It is believed that Reliance Retail has decided against burning cash on new business initiatives, especially on those projects where the firm is on its own.
 As mentioned already, Reliance wanted to go solo into cash & carry given the fact that foreign partnerships would have restricted its consumer base.

 The cash & carry operations of foreign players like Metro face heavy scrutiny with regard to their client base, given FDI restrictions on retail.
-Although a small part of the $350 billion retail industry, cash & carry was seen as a segment with large potential due to the lack of organised players and the big market opportunity in supplying to neighbourhood kirana or mom & pop stores.
+Although a small part of the $350 billion retail industry, cash & carry was seen as a segment with large potential due to the lack of organized players and the big market opportunity in supplying to neighborhood Kirana or mom & pop stores.

 It is, however, a cash-intensive play driven by investments into building cost-efficient supply chain and sourcing capabilities.
 RRL was expected to bank on its supply chain partner, Wincanton, for technical expertise in shaping up the cash & carry operations.

-Meanwhile, cash & carry has also become a politically sensitive matter with India’s traditionally powerful trading intermediaries resisting entry of organised players into wholesale business.
-They have opposed amendments to APMC Act, which is required to allow foreign players to deal in cash & carry of agricultural produce.
+Meanwhile, cash & carry has also become a politically sensitive matter with India’s traditionally powerful trading intermediaries resisting the entry of organized players into the wholesale business.
+They have opposed amendments to the APMC Act, which is required to allow foreign players to deal in cash & carry of agricultural produce.

 Wal-Mart has forged JV with Bharti while Tesco is in alliance with Tatas to open cash & carry stores.
 Another global giant, Carrefour, is in discussions with potential local partners.